Home General country informationPhilippines – General info

 The Philippines is subject to two seasons: rainy season from June to October, dry season from November to May, which is also the best time to travel.

-They offer the whole range of tropical or subtropical climate features.
+They offer the full range of tropical and subtropical climate characteristics.

-It is generally warm, sometimes very hot with high humidity.
-In Manila, mean temperatures vary from 25 ° C during the cooler dry season (November to February) to over 35 ° C in the second half of the dry season (March to May).
+It is generally warm, sometimes oppressively hot with high humidity.
+In Manila, for example, the average temperatures vary from 25°C during the cooler dry season (November to February) to over 35°C in the second half of the dry season (March to May).

-On the coasts, the maritime climate ensures refreshment by switching from land and sea breezes.
+On the coasts, the maritime climate provides refreshment through the alternation of land and sea wind.

 In general, there are significant regional deviations.
-This mainly affects the precipitation, which sometimes falls outside of the rainy season.
+This is especially true for precipitation, which sometimes falls outside the rainy season.

 Between July and November, typhoons cross the east and north of the country.
-Their foothills occasionally reach the Visayas and very rarely Palawan.
+Its foothills also reach the Visayas from time to time and very rarely Palawan.

 Philippines – Fauna

-There are hundreds of different species of birds and mammals in the Philippines, as well as 200 different republics.
+The Philippines is home to hundreds of different species of birds and mammals, as well as 200 different repilia.

-The Philippine species found exclusively on Palawan include the antitussive armadillo Pangolin, the miniature deer Pilandok – the smallest deer species in the world – and the Palawan bear cat, a species of marten.
+Philippine animal species that are exclusive to Palawan include the ant-eating armadillo pangolin, the pygmy deer Pilandok – the smallest red deer species in the world – and the Palawan bear cat, a species of marten.

-Also abundant are freshwater and saltwater crocodiles, monitor lizards, snakes and other reptiles, as well as parrots, hornbills and colorful butterflies.
+Also abundant are freshwater and saltwater crocodiles, monitor lizards, snakes and other reptiles, as well as parrots, hornbills and colourful butterflies.

-Among the less rare species unfortunately include the Nik Niks, pin-head-sized bloodsuckers that populate some beaches to myriads, usually between December and February occurring jellyfish whose strong venom stinging cells can cause painful burns of the skin.
+Unfortunately, the less rare animal species also include the Nik-Niks, pinhead-sized bloodsuckers that populate some beaches in myriads, mostly box jellyfish that occur between December and February, whose strong venom secretes stinging cells can cause painful burns to the skin.

-In addition, there is the Anopheles mosquito, a malaria-transmitting mosquito species.
+In addition, there are the Anopheles mosquitoes, a malaria-transmitting mosquito species.

 Philippines – Flora